 That being said, there is a study showing reductions in testosterone and insulin resistance in those who took resveratrol supplements.

-Although PCOS isn’t curable, taking these steps among other things could significantly reduce the symptoms associated with PCOS.
+Although PCOS isn’t curable, taking some of these steps could significantly reduce the symptoms associated with PCOS.
 There are many different nutritional strategies that can be utilised, but these tips mentioned are likely to help significantly if implemented.